Stay Connected with the Somerville Public Schools

 Upcoming Somerville Family Learning Collaborative Workshops and Events

-Find a complete list of SFLC events and workshops at www.somerville.k12.ma.us/families.
+Find a complete list of SFLC events, services, and workshops at www.somerville.k12.ma.us/families.

-- Ongoing: English Class Registration.
-Parents/guardians can practice and strengthen their English language skills while learning about and becoming more involved with their child’s education.
-SFLC works in partnership with The Welcome Project to offer classes in the morning and evening.
-Register by calling (617) 625-6600, x6702.
+SFLC Parent/Guardian English Classes: Summer Session, July 5-28.
+Parents/guardians of Somerville students can practice and strengthen their English language skills while learning about and becoming more involved with their child’s education.
+SFLC works in collaboration with The Welcome Project to provide classes held during the summer in the morning.
+Parents/Guardians can register by calling 617-625-6600, x6702.